UnumID/types/README.md

 ## Documentation
 Detailed documentation generated from source can be found [here](https://docs.unum.id/types/index.html) which is served by this [repo](https://github.com/UnumID/types)'s Github Pages configuration.
 It is setup to server via the /docs folder of the main branch.

 In order to generate the documentation from the source code run the `createTypedocs.sh` script.
+However, note that this is now handled automatically by the release CI job.

+## Release
+Releases are handled programmatically via Github Actions CI.
+Simply push a tag with a preceding 'v' followed by the semver version of the release, i.e. v3.4.3.
+The CI job will then handle updating the package version, creating new typedocs, and creating a Github release.